S-Lowes/Code-Institute-MS3/README.md

 - Allow users to delete particular form inputs rather than always the last one they added.
 - Allow users to add input fields at any point in the form (drag and drop)
 - A comment and liking system to encourage interactivity of users.
-- The website would benefit from a more compelete sharing system to social media. (share this recipe etc.)
+- The website would benefit from a more complete sharing system to social media. (share this recipe etc.)

 ## Technologies